amypeniston/blog/_posts/2017-01-03-smoked-onion-seitan.markdown

 * Combine broth ingredients in a large pot and bring to a boil.
 * In a large bowl, whisk together vital wheat gluten, nutritional yeast, garlic powder, onion powder and red pepper flakes.
 Add in onion (or vegetable broth) and liquid aminos and stir with a wooden spoon until all dry ingredients are incorporated.
 The dough is going to look very odd and be strangely spongy/rubbery.
 You may need to add a bit more liquid to make the dough come together (you can either use more vegetable broth or water).
 Knead for 5-10 minutes or until you can't take it any more.
 * Turn dough blob out onto counter and cut into pieces.
 Two options here, keeping in mind that the pieces will expand when boiled.
 Big 2-3 inch hunks will be more like "steaks" or "burgers" whereas 1 inch hunks will be more like "meatballs".
 Chop as desired.
 * Your broth should be boiling by now.
 Carefully lower seitan pieces into the broth and bring back to a boil.
 Then cover, reduce heat and simmer for about an hour.
+Give it a stir every 10 minutes or so.
 * Store seitan in an airtight container in the fridge, covered with the broth.
 The broth also makes a great soup base and will make your house smell amazing.

 *Recipe makes about 1 pound of seitan.*